perliedman/leaflet-realtime/README.md

 Typical usage involves instantiating `L.Realtime` with options for [`style`](http://leafletjs.com/reference.html#geojson-style) and/or [`onEachFeature`](http://leafletjs.com/reference.html#geojson-oneachfeature), to customize styling and interaction, as well as adding a listener for the [`update`](#event-update) event, to for example list the features currently visible in the map.

-For ease of use and flexibility, Leaflet Realtime uses [reqwest](https://github.com/ded/reqwest) for getting data over HTTP(S), and it is bundled in the distribution.
-If you need to use the bundled reqwest library directly, it is exported as `L.Realtime.reqwest`.
+Since version 2.0, Leaflet Realtime uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to request data (AJAX).
+If you are in the unfortunate situation that you need to support a browser without Fetch, you either need to use a polyfill, or write your own [source function](#source) to make the AJAX requests.

 ### Push data